jahudka/dicc/readme.md

 I mean it. **All of them**.
 With extreme prejudice.

 Why?
 Because they are all based on decorators.
-(Well, there is _one_ exception, and that project was actually what finally pushed me to do this; more on that later.)
+(Well, there is _one_ exception, but that one doesn't - and cannot, properly - support async services, hence this project.)
 Don't get me wrong - decorators are awesome!
 I love decorators.
 I've built a pretty big library based _entirely_ on decorators.

 But - and I _cannot stress this enough_ - decorator-based dependency injection
 breaks one of the most sacred dependency injection principles - **your code